AimenMunawarDeveloper/Smart-Temperature-Humidity-Controlled-Fan/dashboard/README.md

 | `MOTOR_PIN_IN2`  | 27         | Controls motor direction (Set LOW for clockwise) | Output (Digital) |
 | `DHTPIN`         | 18         | Data pin for the DHT11 Temperature/Humidity Sensor | Input        |

----

 ### 3. Fan Speed Thresholds
 The fan speed is determined by comparing sensor readings to these thresholds.
-The final speed level is calculated by averaging the levels from **both Temperature and Humidity**.
+The final speed level is calculated by averaging the speed from **both Temperature and Humidity**.

 | Sensor      | Speed Level | Threshold 1 (LOW/MID) | Threshold 2 (MID/MAX) |
 |------------|-------------|----------------------|-----------------------|